dotnet/android-samples/android5.0/JobScheduler/README.md

 ---
 name: Xamarin.Android - Job Scheduler
-description: This sample demonstrates the new JobScheduler API.
-The JobScheduler API is part of Android-L's 'Project Volta' which provides new APIs to increase...
+description: "Demonstrates the new JobScheduler API.
+The JobScheduler API is part of Android-L's 'Project Volta' which provides new APIs (Android Lollipop)"
 page_type: sample
 languages:
 - csharp
 products:
 - xamarin
+extensions:
+    tags:
+    - androidlollipop
 urlFragment: android50-jobscheduler
 ---
 # Job Scheduler

 This sample demonstrates the new JobScheduler API.
 The JobScheduler API is part of Android-L's 'Project Volta' which provides new APIs to increase battery life.

 JobScheduler allows applications to request non-user facing tasks to be run by the Android system in such a way as to maximize battery life.

 This sample doesn't do any actual 'work', but demonstrates how to use the API.

 ## Instructions

 * Select any parameters from the main screen to restrict when the job can run.
 * Set a small deadline time.
 Android will automatically run the job after the deadline has passed.
 * Hit 'Schedule Job'